jimmy-liew1/my-notes/content/Azure/Azure interview questions.md

 ## DevOps Questions
 6. **Can you explain the concept of Infrastructure as Code (IaC) and how you would implement it using Azure?**
-	**Answer:** [[infrastructure as code|Infrastructure as Code (IaC)]] is the practice of managing and provisioning infrastructure through code rather than manual processes.
+	**Answer:** [[Infrastructure as Code|Infrastructure as Code (IaC)]] is the practice of managing and provisioning infrastructure through code rather than manual processes.
 In Azure, I would implement IaC using Azure Resource Manager (ARM) templates or [[Terraform]].
 This allows for version control, repeatability, and automation of infrastructure deployment.

 7. **Describe a scenario where you automated a deployment process.
 What tools did you use?**
 	**Answer:** In a previous role, I automated the deployment of a web application using Azure DevOps.
 I set up a CI/CD pipeline that automatically triggered builds on code commits, ran unit tests, and deployed the application to Azure App Service.
 I used YAML pipelines for configuration and integrated Azure Key Vault to manage secrets securely.